Upper bounds for the entropy in the cusp for one-parameter diagonal flows on $SL_{d}(\mathbb{R})/SL_{d}(\mathbb{Z})$: Bounding entropy for maximal parabolic subgroups

-the $h_k$ value of the intersection point is a weighted average of the entropies of the two directions.
-We can think of this average as the entropy contribution of a trajectory of a lattice which goes up the part of the cusp corresponding to $(P_{k},[\tau]_{P_{k}})$ and down the part corresponding to $(P_{k},[\sigma]_{P_{k}})$.
-In the other case, for an edge which intersects the axis at a point $\iota(\sigma)$ for some $\sigma\in W$ with $\psi_k(\sigma)=0$, the entropy $h_k(\sigma)$ (which is the $h_{k}$ value of the intersection point) can be interpreted as the contribution of a trajectory which stays high up in the cusp `eternally', with orientation $[\sigma]_{P_k}$.
-These interpretations are not essential for the proofs and are given only as motivation.
-They will be made clear in~\cite{mor2022c} where they will be used to prove tightness of our entropy bounds. \end{enumerate} \end{remark}
+the $h_k$ value of the intersection point of the edge with the $\psi_{k}=0$ axis is a weighted average of the entropies of the two orientations.
+Then this $h_{k}$ value is also equal to the entropy stemming from a trajectory in the $P_{k}$ part of the cusp, which goes up the cusp with orientation $[\tau]_{P_{k}}$ and down the cusp with orientation $[\sigma]_{P_{k}}$.
+Similarly, for an edge which intersects the axis at a point $\iota(\sigma)$ for some $\sigma\in W$ with $\psi_k(\sigma)=0$, the entropy $h_k(\sigma)$ (which is the $h_{k}$ value of the intersection point) can be interpreted as the contribution of a trajectory which stays high up in the cusp without changing its height, with orientation $[\sigma]_{P_k}$. \end{enumerate} \end{remark}

-Proposition~\ref{proposition:2.1} gives us bounds for the entropy of the cusp, as we desire. \begin{corollary} In the conditions of Prospotion~\ref{proposition:2.1}, we have
+Proposition~\ref{proposition:2.1} gives us bounds for the entropy of the cusp, as we desire. \begin{corollary} In the conditions of Proposition~\ref{proposition:2.1}, we have

 \end{corollary} \begin{proof} Clearly, Theorem~\ref{theorem:1.0} asserts that $h_{\infty,P_{k}}(\att)\leq f$, using $\phi=c\cdot \psi_{k}$ and Proposition~\ref{proposition:2.1}.
 In order to see that the same bound holds for $h_{\infty,\subseteq P_{k}}(\att)$, let